plasma-group/pigi/packages/docs/src/plasma-js/src/api/plasma-aggregator.rst

 .. code-block:: javascript

-    operator.submitBlock()
+    aggregator.submitBlock()

-Attempts to force the operator to submit a block.
+Attempts to force the aggregator to submit a block.
-If the operator is properly configured, it won't let you do this.
+If the aggregator is properly configured, it won't let you do this.
 Usually used for testing locally.

 -------